 Does the AACR support or endorse candidates for public office?

 The AACR is a non-profit, tax exempt organization guided by the regulations of Section 501(c)(3) of the Internal Revenue Code, which provides that such organizations may not directly or indirectly participate in, or intervene in, any political campaign on behalf of, or in opposition to, any candidate for elective public office.

 Therefore, any member who wishes to support or oppose a political candidate must do so as an individual citizen rather than as a representative of the AACR.

 Where can I find ideas and resources to advocate for cancer research?

 Helpful tips for communicating with Congress and other information about the legislative process can be found here.
-We also encourage you to join the AACR Cancer Action Alliance to receive breaking news alerts and learn about opportunities to join other scientists, patients, survivors and concerned citizens in calling on Congress to provide critical funding increases for lifesaving cancer and biomedical research.
+We also encourage you to subscribe to the AACR Cancer Policy Monitor to receive news alerts and learn about opportunities to join other scientists, patients, survivors and concerned citizens in calling on Congress to provide critical funding increases for lifesaving cancer and biomedical research.